 - Check–out 11am, but flexible subject to availability (a late departure fee may apply); check-in, 2pm.

-- Children Welcome: Saffire supplies free baby cots and extra beds for older children for AU$100 each a night.
+Children Welcome: Saffire supplies free baby cots; extra beds are free for under-fives, AU$300 a night for children aged between five and 17.
 Babysitting with a local nanny can be arranged for AU$35 an hour, for a minimum of two hours, given 24-hours' notice.

 - Also Deluxe and Luxury Suite rates include one 60-minute spa treatment a suite; Premium Suite rates include a 120-minute treatment a suite.
 In keeping with the healthy natural setting, smoking is not allowed.

 - Our favourite rooms If you fancy your own private courtyard plunge pool, then snaffle one of the four Private Pavilions (rooms 1 to 4, aka Mayson, Amos, Dove or Baudin), which include cat-swingingly spacious living and bedroom areas, a kitchen, dining zone and front deck.
 Saffire's chef can even come and cook for you in-room.
 The six Luxury Suites also have front-facing decks for drinking in views of the beach, sea and islands.
 Numbers 18 (Osprey) and 19 (Peregrine) are nearest the beach.